top of page

 Individual Therapy for Anxiety

-Individual therapy gives you space to understand your anxiety without having to minimize it, explain it away, or push through it alone.
-It can help you become more aware of how anxiety shows up for you specifically, and how to respond in ways that feel more steady and sustainable.
+It creates space to understand your anxiety without minimizing it, explaining it away, or pushing through it alone.
+Therapy can help you become more aware of how anxiety shows up for you specifically, what may be keeping it going, and how to respond in ways that feel more steady, grounded, and sustainable.

 When Anxiety Is Affecting Your Relationship

-Anxiety can also affect relationships in ways that are easy to miss at first.
+Anxiety can affect relationships in ways that are easy to miss at first.
 It may show up as needing frequent reassurance, feeling easily hurt or misunderstood, withdrawing when overwhelmed, or becoming reactive during moments of stress.

 Anxiety Often Overlaps With Other Challenges

-Online Anxiety Therapy in Connecticut & New York
+Anxiety Therapy in New York

 Start Anxiety Therapy

 You do not have to wait until things feel worse to start.
+Schedule a consultation to begin anxiety therapy from the privacy and comfort of home.

 RBM Marriage & Family Therapy | Relationship Counseling | NY & CT

-RBM Marriage and Family Therapy provides online therapy for adults and couples in New York and Connecticut.
+RBM Marriage and Family Therapy offers online therapy for adults and couples throughout New York and Connecticut.
+Schedule a consultation to get started.

 bottom of page